chenweienn/restoring-etcd/tkg/README.md

   ...
 status: {}
 ```
-We see hostPath `/var/lib/etcd` is mounted with mountPath `/var/lib/etcd-container` for the etcd job to store data.
-We should restore etcd snapshot to `/var/lib/etcd` on each etcd node.
+In this example, hostPath `/var/lib/etcd` is mounted at mountPath `/var/lib/etcd-container` for the etcd job in container to store data.
+The script should restore etcd snapshot to `/var/lib/etcd` on each etcd node.
 Hence we specify `-d /var/lib/etcd` when executing the script.

-4. Refer to help
+4. Execute the script.

 ```
 $ ./restore_etcd_tkg.sh --help